moleculer-java/moleculer-java-web/README.md

 ## Features

-- Runs as J2EE Servlet or "standalone mode" with Netty
+- The same code can run as a J2EE Servlet and as high-performance Netty application without any changes
 - WebSocket support (same API for Netty and J2EE Servers)
 - Can run as a non-blocking Servlet (can be integrated with JBoss, Tomcat, Jetty, etc.)
 - Able to run without a Servlet Container ("high performance mini webserver")
 - SSL/HTTPS support
-- Serving static files (HTML, CSS, JavaScript, images, etc.)
+- Serving static files (HTML, CSS, JavaScript, images, videos, etc.)
 - Multiple routes (eg. authenticated route for Services, not authenticated for static files)
 - Global, route, alias middlewares
 - Large file uploading as a Moleculer stream